Crane (bird): Taxonomy and systematics

-The family name Gruidae comes from the genus Grus, this genus name is obtained from the epithet of the common crane which is Ardea grus, it is named by Carl Linnaeus from the Latin word grus meaning "crane".
+The family name Gruidae comes from the genus Grus, this genus name is obtained from the epithet of the common crane which was named Ardea grus by Carl Linnaeus, from the Latin word grus meaning "crane".

 The 15 living species of cranes are placed in four genera.
 A molecular phylogenetic study published in 2010 found that the genus Grus, as then defined, was polyphyletic.
 In the resulting rearrangement to create monophyletic genera, the Siberian crane was moved to the resurrected monotypic genus Leucogeranus, while the sandhill crane, the white-naped crane, the sarus crane, and the brolga were moved to the resurrected genus Antigone.
 Some authorities recognize the additional genera Anthropoides (for the demoiselle crane and blue crane) and Bugeranus (for the wattled crane).

 The following cladogram is based on a molecular phylogenetic study by Carey Krajewski and collaborators that was published in 2010.

 Evolution

-The fossil record of cranes is incomplete.
+The fossil record of cranes is not very extensive and in need of revision.
+Many species are based on fragmentary bones of uncertain affinities, and some type species of fossil genera do not belong within Gruidae.
 Apparently, the subfamilies were well distinct by the Late Eocene (around 35 mya).
 The present genera are apparently some 20 mya old.
 Biogeography of known fossil and the living taxa of cranes suggests that the group is probably of (Laurasian?)
 Old World origin.
 The extant diversity at the genus level is centered on (eastern) Africa, although no fossil record exists from there.
 On the other hand, it is peculiar that numerous fossils of Ciconiiformes are documented from there; these birds presumably shared much of their habitat with cranes back then already.
 Cranes are sister taxa to Eogruidae, a lineage of flightless birds; as predicted by the fossil record of true cranes, eogruids were native to the Old World.
 A species of true crane, Antigone cubensis, has similarly become flightless and ratite-like.

 Eogruidae is an extinct lineage of mostly flightless stem-cranes.
 Pictured is the two-toed Ergilornis.

 Fossil genera are tentatively assigned to the present-day subfamilies: